Found on the lawn at FOS is the finest concours d'elegance in the world, where the most beautiful cars are presented

 Just beyond Goodwood House along the Hillclimb, the 2nd Dukes banqueting house was also known as "one of the finest rooms in England" (George Vertue 1747).

-Enjoy a smart yet relaxed venue with uninterrupted views of the start/finish line and easy access to the paddocks.
+Indulge in breakfast, a three course plated lunch and afternoon tea in a smart yet relaxed venue with uninterrupted views of the start/finish line and easy access to the paddocks.

 Join the Officers’ Club and share in a unique and memorable Revival experience.
 Positioned right in the heart of the action, you will have exceptional views of the high-stakes historic racing from the start straight and you will be only steps away from the paddocks.
 With seamless service, charming entertainment and a spirited atmosphere, you will find yourself immersed in the magic of Revival.
 It’s like stepping onto a film set and into a starring role.
-Along with early access to the event and the full day of flat-out wheel-to-wheel track action, you will enjoy impeccable hospitality – from breakfast through three course lunch to champagne reception and afternoon tea.
+Along with early access to the event and a full day of flat-out wheel-to-wheel track action, you will enjoy impeccable hospitality – from breakfast and a three course lunch to champagne reception and afternoon tea.

 Positioned right in the heart of the action, the Officers’ Club is steps away from the paddocks and assembly area – where you can see drivers prepare to race – not to mention Freddie March Spirit of Aviation, Revival’s incredible concours of historic aircraft.